 None of the elementary school students and the majority of the middle school students in the rural schools had never touched a computer prior to our Technology in Schools program.

 To combat this deficiency, we created two programs:

 How you can get involved:

 The cost to transform a classroom into a technology classroom is roughly $6,000.
 This includes 10 computers, desks, chairs, dedicated electricity, security bars on the windows, and teacher training.

 The vast majority of rural schools lack government support and are overcrowded.
 Many have leaky roofs and walls are deteriorating.
 Most do not have proper sanitary bathrooms or hand washing stations.

 Building new classrooms and upgrading schools are critical improvements so teachers have adequate space to create an enhanced learning environment and students will be motivated to stay in school.

 Teachers and parents express their needs to us in writing.
 Before any grant is approved, we arrange a site visit to determine feasibility, the quality of its leadership, commitment of the teachers and parents, and the level of enthusiasm for the project on the part of all involved.
-A budget for materials is created and, if it is an infrastructure project, a commitment from the local mayor to supply skilled labor is vital.
-We require the parents to contribute 25% of the cost of materials and they must volunteer their unskilled labor for each project.
+We require the community to contribute 20 – 25% of the cost of materials and volunteer their labor for each project.